noahehall/theBookOfNoah/0current/aws/exams/services/containers/eks.md

 - consists of atleast two api server nodes and three etcd nodes across three availability zones
 - eks automatically detects and replaces unhealhty control plane nodes

+#### clusters

+- general workflow
+  - ensure your AWS account is secured and follows best practices
+  - configure a VPC for the cluster
+  - create the EKS cluster

 ### data plane